-High Earners: Improve your job offer with expert salary negotiation coaching
+High Earners: Optimize your job offer with expert salary negotiation coaching

-Full-service salary negotiation coaching: Negotiate your job offer with personal help and actionable advice
+Full-service salary negotiation coaching: Optimize your job offer with personal help and actionable advice

 You're on the clock.
 You finally got a job offer from a company you would like to work with, and they want to know if you're ready to accept it.